MichielNoback/java_gitbook/03_apis/class_object_methods.md

 ![override_methods.png](figures/override_methods.png)

-If you choose toString(), you'll get something like this:
+If you choose toString(), you will get something like this:

 ```java
 @Override